CARRY THE PARALYTICS TO JESUS

 It is quite possible to be zealous for God and yet void of God’s life and Spirit!

-Before his dramatic conversion, Apostle Paul, although a spiritual paralytic, yet was zealous for God.
+Before his dramatic conversion, Apostle Paul, although a spiritual paralytic, yet he was zealous for God.
 Being void of God’s life and thus without spiritual understanding, he went everywhere persecuting the saints of God in the name of God (Acts 9:1-8).

 Jesus said, “Those who are well have no need of a physician, but those who are sick.
 I did not come to call the righteous, but sinners, to repentance.”
 (Mark 2:17 NKJV).